wessenstam/gts21/cicd/phase2/phase2.rst

 .. note::

-   Estimated time **30 minutes**
+   Estimated time **30 minutes**.

 We need to build the CI/CD pipeline.
 For this we are going to setup the following parts:

-   - Visual Studio Code (VSC) - controls the Commit and push of the new code
+   - Visual Studio Code (VSC) - controls the commit and push of the new code
    - Gitea - version control manager
    - Drone - CI/CD part of the pipeline